Heidi lost 51 lbs

 I had joined WW in 1997 and became a Lifetime Member.
-I had great success on the program, but I stopped going to the Meetings.
+I had great success on the program, but I stopped going to Meetings.
 After Dena passed away, everything snowballed, and I gained close to 50 pounds from emotional eating.
 In 2014, I decided to rejoin WW.
 I didn’t fit into my clothes anymore, and I wasn’t getting any younger.
 A year later, Connect debuted.
 At first, I was a little intimidated to post anything.
-But I realized I have so much to share: I’ve learned a lot about WW, healthy habits, and life over all these years.
+But I realized I have so much to share: I’ve learned a lot about healthy habits and life over the years.
 My handle is @heavens13—it’s where I believe Dena is, and how old she was when she passed.

 My first post on Connect was a collage of eight photos of my transformation.
 It makes me emotional to think that, today, more than 118,000 people want to hear what I have to say.
 I’m not sure how so many people became interested in my journey!
 I post daily, usually my food choices, activity, or mantras.
 I’ll write about Dena once in a while.
 The comments I receive inspire me — others on Connect have lost their children, too.
 We’ve all felt the same heartbreak, and we help each other remain strong.